MetaMask/SIPs/SIPS/sip-27.md

 ### Snap Manifest

 This SIP specifies a permission named `keyring_listAccountsAll`.
-This permission grants a snap the ability to retrieve account metadata through an RPC call.
+This permission grants a Snap the ability to retrieve account metadata through an RPC call.

 The permission is specified in `snap.manifest.json` as follows: